yusefmosiah/Choir.chat/docs/levels/level1.md

 State management follows the natural hierarchy of truth.
 The chain state is authoritative for ownership and economics.
 The vector state is authoritative for content and semantics.
 Local state serves only to coordinate UI updates and handle temporary synchronization needs.
 This clear hierarchy ensures system consistency while enabling responsive user interaction.

 All of this is implemented using Swift's modern concurrency system.
-Actors provide thread-safe state isolation.
 Async/await enables clean asynchronous code.
 Structured concurrency through task groups ensures proper resource management.
 The architecture maintains loose coupling between components while ensuring system coherence.

 The result is a system that combines economic incentives, semantic knowledge, and natural interaction patterns into a coherent whole.
 The blockchain provides economic integrity.
 The vector database enables semantic richness.
 The chorus cycle creates natural interaction.
 And Swift's concurrency model keeps it all running smoothly and safely.